 Prashant Michael John

 Born of Indian parents, Prashant was raised in Bangladesh and moved to Canada when he was 19.
-Immersed in the music of the West since childhood, he plays Blues, Rock, Funk and Improvisational Jazz.
+Immersed in the music of the West since childhood, he plays Blues, Rock, Funk and Improvisational Jazz as well as cross-cultural world music.
 He has studied Indian flute, African Fula flute and the Baul music of Bengal.
 Prashant has received nominations and awards from the American and Canadian Independent Music Awards, International Song Writing Competition and the Canadian Folk Music Awards, together with his two cross-cultural, Worldmusic bands: Tandava and Lehera.

 His Debut Album Tandava was